I am forthright, forthcoming—my admission is this:

 but was as violent as a piranha.
 She was Judith with a sword, my head

-she held in her hands, her cold hands, but she wasn
+she held in her hands, her cold hands, but she wasn’t an enemy, no.

 There are times when I am the enemy to myself.
 I once said that